FAForever/wiki-pages/Beginner-1v1-Guide.md

 - ACU
 - Pgens
 - Reclaim (mainly trees)

+Energy is also used for Overcharge, which is a high damage shot you can use to kill a group of t1 tanks, but it requires an E storage to unlock due to it's higher E cost to fire.

 ### Build Power
 Build Power is one of the three essential resources of FAF.
 BP is required to spend both your Mass and Energy, and within there are three main sources of BP in FAF: